Swirrl/table2qb/doc/usage.md

 Note this transformation is only used internally for generating some URIs and is not a valid value for the `value_transformation` in the data cube columns configuration.

+#### Propertize

+The `propertize` transformation is defined as:

+1. Lower-case the first letter of the first word
+2. Upper-case the first letter of all other words
+3. Remove the whitespace around words

+For example the test "date of birth" is converted into `dateOfBirth`.

+Note this transformation is only used internally for generating some URIs and is not a valid value for the `value_transformation` in the data cube columns configuration.

 ## Customising URIs

 Table2qb defines default conventions for the structure of URIs for generated resources, for example the default structure of a component URI was shown above: